talmolab/sleap-cuda-container/sleap_vnc_connect/README.md

-# sleap-cuda-container
+# sleap-vnc-connect

+The SLEAP GUI will not open in the VNC server and I do not know why!
+VNC connection works.

 ## Description
 This repo contains a DockerFile for a lightweight container (~2.79 GB) with the PyPI installation of SLEAP and all of its dependencies.
-The container repository is located at [https://hub.docker.com/repository/docker/eberrigan/sleap-cuda/general](https://hub.docker.com/repository/docker/eberrigan/sleap-cuda/general).
+The container repository is located at [https://hub.docker.com/repository/docker/eberrigan/sleap-vnc-connect/general](https://hub.docker.com/repository/docker/eberrigan/sleap-vnc-connect/general).

 The base image used is [nvidia/cuda:11.3.1-cudnn8-runtime-ubuntu20.04](https://hub.docker.com/layers/nvidia/cuda/11.3.1-cudnn8-runtime-ubuntu20.04/images/sha256-025a321d3131b688f4ac09d80e9af6221f2d1568b4f9ea6e45a698beebb439c0).
 - The Dockerfile is located at `docker/Dockerfile`.